themesberg/flowbite-svelte/src/routes/docs/components/popover.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer, GitHubCompoLinks } from '../../utils' import { P, A } from '$lib'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { P, A } from '$lib' const dirName = toKebabCase(component_title)

-  const components = 'Popover'
 </script>

 Get started with the popover component to show any type of content inside a pop-up box when hovering or clicking over a trigger element.
 There are multiple examples that you can choose from, such as showing more information about a user profile, company profile, password strength, and more.